Tier 3/Tertiary Interventions

 An individualized plan is created specifically for one youth.
 Information is gathered from multiple sources (including family, community, and relevant school-based adults) based on strengths, skills-deficits, and specific Function of Behavior, to develop a comprehensive Behavioral Intervention Plan (BIP).
 This process is for students with a current Individualized Education Plan (IEP); general education students work through the Behavior Support Plan (BSP) which can be found here.

 An identified team facilitator engages a child and their family in developing a unique team to support youth success at home, school and in the community.
-Facilitator arranges for frequent team meetings to develop, refine, and progress-monitor interventions and supports that address multiple life domains across settings (home, school, community).
+The facilitator arranges for frequent team meetings to develop, refine, and progress-monitor interventions and supports that address multiple life domains across settings (home, school, community).
 Plans include highly individualized interventions and supports designed based on youth strengths and needs (quality of life indicators) identified by youth, family and other team members.

 On this page, implementers will find useful forms/documents to aid in implementation, as well as some examples of implementation from other Buffalo Schools.